Neighborhood Activity Fund

 - Be located within Longmont’s city limits

-- Not use to support political activities
+- Not be political activities

 - Permit Requirements: